Archie Manning's Success and Achievements in Timeline

 In 2012, Johnny Manziel broke Archie Manning's Southeastern Conference (SEC) record for total offense, which had stood for 43 years since October 4, 1969.

-October 2013: College Football Playoff Selection Committee Member
+October 2013: Selection to College Football Playoff Committee

-In October 2013, Archie Manning was selected as one of the inaugural members of The College Football Playoff Selection Committee.
+In October 2013, Archie Manning was selected as one of the inaugural members of The College Football Playoff Selection Committee, recognizing his expertise in college football.

-2013: Inducted into the New Orleans Saints Ring of Honor
+2013: New Orleans Saints Ring of Honor Induction

-In 2013, Archie Manning was inducted into the New Orleans Saints Ring of Honor.
+In 2013, Archie Manning was inducted into the New Orleans Saints Ring of Honor, further solidifying his legacy with the team.

-2017: Inducted into Sugar Bowl Hall of Fame
+2017: Induction into the Sugar Bowl Hall of Fame

-In 2017, Archie Manning was inducted into the Sugar Bowl Hall of Fame.
+In 2017, Archie Manning was inducted into the Sugar Bowl Hall of Fame, honoring his achievements in the Sugar Bowl.